Back to Insights

 FAQ

 Q: Does hiding my address hurt my ranking?
 A: Slightly, yes.
-A pinpoint is stronger than a generic area.
-But being suspended hurts more.
+A pinpoint storefront is a stronger signal than a generic area.
+However, a suspended profile has zero visibility.
 Follow the rules.

 Sources and References